sebago08/CodeReader_eng_abdirahim/replit.md

 - **Protected Routes**: All project and data routes require authentication
 - **User Registration**: New users can create accounts with username, password, and optional profile information
 - **Auth Flow**:
-  - Unauthenticated users are redirected to `/auth`
+  - Unauthenticated users see the landing page at `/`
+  - Landing page has "Sign In" and "Sign Up" buttons that navigate to `/auth`
   - Auth page provides both "Sign In" and "Sign Up" tabs
   - Users must register with username (min 3 chars) and password (min 6 chars)
   - Optional fields: email, first name, last name
-  - After successful authentication, users are redirected to Projects Dashboard (`/`)
+  - After successful authentication, users are redirected to Projects Dashboard (`/projects`)
-  - Logout button in header logs out user and redirects to `/auth`
+  - Logout button in header logs out user and redirects to landing page (`/`)
+  - Authenticated users visiting `/` are automatically redirected to `/projects`
 - **User Data**: Each user can only access and manage their own projects and data

 ## Key Features